Our motto: Four strings, four fingers -- NO PROBLEM!

 HISTORY of BUG

-As of our first jam / meeting in January 2017, BUG is nine!
+As of our first jam / meeting in January 2018, BUG will be TEN!
+A whole decade of ukulele!

 In late 2007 Jack Lawson and Earl Mullins met through a bulletin board about Hawaiian music (www.taropatch.net).
 Since there was no active ukulele group in Boise at that time, they decided to fill the void and start one.
 The first meeting was held on the first Wednesday of January 2008.
 Jack has since retired and moved away from the area, but BUG carries on.